ARTICLES DECEMBER 2019

 Think about upgrading your bond portfolio, too

-Mike is a partner at Capital Fixed Income Investors, chairs the fixed income management committee and serves on the Capital Group management committee.
-He has 25 years of investment experience, four with Capital.
-Mike was previously the head of fixed income and global head of trading for T. Rowe Price.
-He has also held positions with Citigroup Global Markets, Credit Suisse Asset Management and George Weiss & Associates.
-Mike earned a bachelor's from Colgate University.
+Mike Gitlin is head of fixed income at Capital Group.
+He has 26 years of investment industry experience.
+Before joining Capital in 2015, Mike was head of fixed income and global head of trading for T. Rowe Price.
+He holds a bachelor's from Colgate University.

-Darrell R. Spence is an economist and research director with 26 years of investment experience.
-He earned a bachelor's degree in economics from Occidental College. and is a CFA charterholder.
+Darrell Spence is an economist and research director with 27 years of investment experience, all with Capital.
+He earned a bachelor's degree in economics from Occidental College and is a CFA charterholder.